Molten Chocolate Lava Cake

 two overhead photos showing how to make chocolate lava cakes - melting chocolate and butter together

-Using either a standing mixer or hand mixer, beat the eggs until they are light and pale (for about 60 seconds).
+Using either a standing mixer fitted with the wire whisk attachement, or hand mixer, beat the eggs until they are light and pale (for about 60 seconds).
 This is an important step for the overall texture and heartiness of this chocolate lava cake recipe, so please don’t skip it!

 two overhead photos showing how to make chocolate lava cakes - beating eggs